dock0-archived/static_arch/README.md

 ## Usage

-To build a new image, run `make`.
+To build a new image, run `make -f MetaMakefil`.
 This launches the docker build container and builds a new image.

 To start a shell in the build environment for manual actions, run `make manual`.